LEIC-ES-2021-22/templates/README.md

 Configuration and change management are key activities to control change to, and maintain the integrity of, a project’s artifacts (code, models, documents).

-For the purpose of ESOF, we will use a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the [GitHub flow](https://guides.github.com/introduction/flow/).
+For the purpose of ES, we will use a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the [GitHub flow](https://guides.github.com/introduction/flow/).

 ---